TeamNCMC/histoquant/docs/main-getting-started.md

 ## Slow start
 !!! tip
-    If all goes well, you shouldn't need any admin rights to install the various pieces of software used before `histoquant`.
+    If all goes well, you shouldn't need any admin rights to install the various pieces of software used before `cuisto`.

 !!! danger "Important"
     Remember to cite *all* softwares you use !
 See [Citing](main-citing.md).